 Hint, it’s not a simple quick spray and wipe.
 You need to leave the product active for a while to ensure it’s effective.

 What common germs and viruses does Method Antibac kill?

-So fair enough.
-With a new virus, they haven’t tested it yet in order to claim for sure if the product does or does not kill that particular one.
 According to Method, their Antibac products kill 99.9% of household germs—including influenza A flu virus, staphylococcus aureus, rhinovirus, and salmonella enterica.

 Method currently offer an Antibac All Purpose Cleaner, an Antibac Bathroom cleaner, and one for the toilet bowls.